oren/oren.github.io/articles/how-to-build-innovative-organization/README.md

 TODO: add the levers of the company.

 1. Mindset/Paradigm: We have expertise in the healthcare industry, machine learning, cloud technology, software architecture, and design.
-1. Goals: Increase the quality of life of patients and increase the productivity of nurses.
+1. Goals: Increase the productivity of air traffic controler.
 1. Structure: Product and engineering under a single leader.
 1. Policies:
 1. Mechanism: